-Click here to see the latest draft of the new Comprehensive Plan!
+Click here to see the adopted Comprehensive Plan!

-The City of Cedar Park unveiled the draft of its new Comprehensive Plan at three community unveilings in July.
+Following the public hearing process, the Cedar Park City Council approved the City's new Comprehensive Plan on November 20, 1014.
+The City of Cedar Park had previously unveiled its draft of the Comprehensive Plan at three community unveilings in July.
 More than 200 citizens attended to see the new draft Plan, which identifies future goals for how our community will look and feel, and how new amenities and vacant land near your home might develop over time.

 Mayor Matt Powell says, “We are in the home stretch of the comprehensive planning process, and so much hard work has been put in by the Comprehensive Plan Advisory Committee.
 As the public input previously received during this process was so valuable, we are adding an additional opportunity for citizens to gather and review the draft of the new Comprehensive Plan.”

 If you missed one of the public unveilings, have no worries.
-Click on the video player above, or click here to see the draft Plan.
+Click on the video player above to learn more, or click here to see the Adopted Comprehensive Plan.